This is a wonderful addition to our lake.

 Blue Joint Grass is the PERFECT Pond or Lakeside Grass

-The blue joint grass is a species of the Poaceae family that has several distinct common names including bluejoint, marsh reedgrass, Canadian reedgrass, meadow pinegrass, and marsh pinegrass to name just a few.
-It has an extensive distribution in Canada and the United States with it being found in all 48 of the lower states and even Alaska in some form or another.
+The blue joint grass is a species of the Poaceae family with several distinct common names, including blue joint, marsh reedgrass, Canadian reedgrass, meadow pinegrass, and marsh pinegrass, just a few.
+Blue joint grass has extensive distribution in Canada and the United States, with it being found in all 48 of the lower states and even Alaska in some form or another.
 The blue joint grass is a perennial species that is not sought after by most wildlife due to its lack of cover for protection and food source.

-It blooms in the late Spring months, sometimes early in the Summer depending on the exact location, and produces attractive green-pink seeds that are occasionally used for various ornamental purposes.
-The plants can grow upwards of four feet in height and require at least partial, but preferably full sun exposure.
-The primary USDA zones listed for blue joint grass growth are zones 3-6, but it is typically found in a much broader range and distribution than that.
-This species of grass does not grow in too dense of a formation, with two to three feet of spacing between distinct, individual clumps of grass.
-The soil requirement for blue joint grass is moist, so an area with at least moderate rainfall would supply the most optimal growth conditions, along with full sunlight exposure.
+It blooms in the late Spring months, sometimes early in the Summer, depending on the exact location, and produces attractive green-pink seeds occasionally used for various ornamental purposes.
+The plants can grow upwards of four feet in height and require partial but preferably complete sun exposure.
+The primary USDA zones listed for blue joint grass growth are zones 3-6 but typically found in a much broader range and distribution than that.
+This grass species does not grow in too dense a formation, with two to three feet of spacing between distinct, individual clumps of grass.
+The soil requirement for blue joint grass is moist, so an area with at least moderate rainfall would supply the most optimal growth conditions, along with total sunlight exposure.